yonkov/blockstarter/readme.txt

 == Copyright ==

-Blockstarter, Copyright 2023 Atanas Yonkov Blockstarter is distributed under the terms of the GNU GPLv2 or later
+Blockstarter, Copyright 2023 — present Atanas Yonkov Blockstarter is distributed under the terms of the GNU GPLv2 or later

 This program is free software: you can redistribute it and/or modify